 Based in a unique court room setting inside London’s County Hall, Agatha Christie’s Witness For The Prosecution is a landmark production of a gripping story of justice, passion and betrayal.

-With the audience thrillingly placed in the thick of the action in a spectacular location, this will be the first major London production of a play written by Agatha Christie to open since the 1960s, going on to be recognised at the Olivier Awards 2018 with Mastercard with a nomination for Best Revival.
+With the audience thrillingly placed in the thick of the action in a spectacular location, this is the first major London production of a play written by Agatha Christie to open since the 1960s, going on to be recognised at the Olivier Awards 2018 with Mastercard with a nomination for Best Revival.

 Directed by Lucy Bailey (Comus, The Graduate), Witness For The Prosecution is a thrilling roller coaster of a play which opens in The Chamber, and sees audiences subject to the intensity and drama of a fiercely contested trial.